Retirement

 “Normal everyday casual or business attire is the responsibility of the Governor General,” the letter reportedly stated.

 The move comes after renewed criticism over the clothing expenditures billed by predecessors at Rideau Hall.
 In September 2025, a list of former Governor General Mary Simon’s wardrobe purchases between January 2024 and March 2025 was made public in Parliament.
+Notable pieces include $1,500 for a “sealskin chest piece” for official events in Nunavut and $1,117 on six pairs of shoes.

-And it’s not the first time a governor general’s new clothes have come under scrutiny.
+And it’s not the first time a Governor General’s new clothes have come under scrutiny.
 Both Simon and her predecessor, Julie Payette, have been criticized for expensing a combined total of $88,000 to Canadian taxpayers for clothing purchases made between 2017 and 2023.

-Clothing they got to keep.
+Clothing each GG got to keep.

 While a few of the items were worn in connection to their official duties, others appeared to be for everyday use, prompting renewed calls for reform to the clothing allowance.
 Defenders have pointed out that the role requires them to attend many official functions with strict dress requirements — and that female governors generally attract the most scrutiny for their wardrobe expenses.